Pacific herring 2024-2025: Integrated fisheries management plan summary

 Gear impacts

-Under responsible operation, there are minimal environmental impacts from gear types used in the Pacific Herring fisheries.
+Under responsible operation, there are minimal environmental impacts from gear types used in the Pacific Herring fishery.
 During the Roe fishery, efforts are made to conduct fisheries in areas which avoid impact to sensitive spawning habitat, such as eelgrass beds.
 In the Spawn-on-Kelp fishery, participants are encouraged to avoid local impacts.
 There is potential for impacts to the benthic habitat in this fishery if poor enclosure husbandry is exercised or if there is large mortality of ponded herring.

 Species at Risk Act